Product Details

 begun to explore new lands, and have broken through the Dark Portal to

 investigate the realms beyond the known world.
-In this expansion pack,
+In this expansion pack, The

 Burning Crusade refers to the Burning Legion's ongoing efforts to